 I admire that Shameless is thinking about issues of race in such a significant way this season.
 It’s always been a show primarily interested in white poverty, with only a passing engagement with issues of racial diversity, and so the fact that this season feels rooted in questions of blackness and the experience of Latino members of the community is a meaningful step forward for a show that has typically treated these communities as tangential.

 However, it’s very difficult for me to trust the show with these issues, even more than in general: I’ve written this season about my cynicism about the show’s commitment to its stories, and that is doubly true when it comes to nuanced understandings of race in America.
 If we take Vee’s story in “Adios Gringos” at face value, it’s a step forward for someone the show has basically stopped treating like a fully-realized character in recent seasons.
-Her experience at the cookout—which someone wasn’t a trap set by doctors angry about her manipulating them, but just an excuse to put her around other black people—gives her a crisis of racial identity, as she realizes she’s out of touch with her community.
+Her experience at the cookout—which somehow wasn’t a trap set by doctors angry about her manipulating them, but just an excuse to put her around other black people—gives her a crisis of racial identity, as she realizes she’s out of touch with her community.
 She doesn’t remember the electric slide, and she thinks Goop is a good place to go for a potato salad recipe.
 The clapback against her potato salad sends her to her mother, who reminds her that she was raised in a black household, and that it must be her interracial marriage that has stripped her of her blackness.
 It’s a story that has a lot of things that I typically appreciate about the show, like acknowledging history (we see Vee’s “brother-nephew”) and addressing the characters’ identity on a meaningful level, and the moment where Vee teaches her daughters the electric slide is sweet and good.

-But when we the story into context, how can we trust these moments when the show literally just had Liam meet his black family and screw them over because being a Gallagher overrode his desire to understand his racial background?
-And how can we enjoy the scene of Vee and her daughters when it’s followed up by Kev returning dejected that his truly idiotic effort to fake a case of child molestation by stealing a Michael Jackson victim’s story nearly word-for-word?
+But when we put the story into context, how can we trust these moments when the show literally just had Liam meet his black family and screw them over because being a Gallagher overrode his desire to understand his racial background?
+And how can we enjoy the scene of Vee and her daughters when it’s followed up by Kev returning dejected from his truly idiotic effort to fake a case of child molestation by stealing a Michael Jackson victim’s story nearly word-for-word?
 And how can we believe that Shameless is committed to engaging with this racial diversity in a meaningful way when Anne’s family is entirely anonymous, and Anne herself is so underwritten that I understand nothing about her outside of her apparent attraction to Carl for some reason?

 In the series’ engagement with these communities, there’s the idea that the show acknowledging the “problem” with its characters’ actions absolves the show of the consequences.
 Sure, Carl is basically playing the role of white savior with Anne’s family, but it’s okay if the family makes fun of him for his colonialist bullshit as he makes his big military speeches, right?
 And yes, Frank is literally selling a human being with his black son, but that’s okay as long as they have Liam tell him why the idea of that is problematic, no?
 And okay, so Debbie goes from trying to borrow a foster child to hiring one to make Pepa’s life miserable, but if they use that story for her to say some dumb things about how redheads are a minority group and “hairism” is a social ill, that continues the theme where we poke fun at the Gallaghers for failing to understand the history of race and discrimination in America, surely!